AikidoSec/firewall-node/README.md

 ## Supported libraries and frameworks

-Aikido RASP is compatible with
+Aikido guard for Node.js is compatible with

 * ✅ Express 4.x
 * ✅ MongoDB 4.x, 5.x and 6.x